Shire Cruisers Information Pack

 Water supply, Rochdale Canal

 You may come across low water levels, sometimes because someone has a left a paddle (sluice) open.
-Canal & River Trust reacts quickly, but refill water may have to be run over a long distance, so be patient.
+Canal & River Trust reacts quickly, but water to refill may have to be run over a long distance, so be patient.
 This is why it's so important to check everything is shut every time you leave a lock.
 Later in the summer there may be a pump drawing water from the river at Lock 16, which would be intended to help keep levels up through Hebden Bridge.
-However, leaks are making this difficult.
 The canal responds instantly to rainfall, but prolonged dry weather can lead to problems.

 Water supply, Huddersfield Narrow Canal